LambdaLabsML/image-eval/models/opensora/README.md

-# Deploying OpenSora 1.2 for inference on Lambda On-demand Cloud instances
+## Serving OpenSora 1.2 on Lambda Cloud

 Requirements:
 * Build `opensora` or `opensora_api` image (see steps below)